mathjax/MathJax-docs/api/message.rst

         - **message** --- the text to display in the message area
         - **n** --- the message id number
         - **delay** --- amout of time to display the message
-    :Returns: the message id number for this message.
+    :Returns: the message id nuber for this message.

 .. method:: Clear(n[,delay])